ARM-software/arm-trusted-firmware/docs/user-guide.rst

    It can take either ``aarch64`` or ``aarch32`` as values.
 By default, it is defined to ``aarch64``.

--  ``ARM_CCI_PRODUCT_ID``: Choice of ARM CCI product used by the platform.
-This is used to determine the number of valid slave interfaces available in the ARM CCI driver.
-Default is 400 (that is, CCI-400).

 -  ``ARM_ARCH_MAJOR``: The major version of ARM Architecture to target when compiling ARM Trusted Firmware.
 Its value must be numeric, and defaults to 8 .
 See also, *ARMv8 Architecture Extensions* in `Firmware Design`_.